mongodb/terraform-provider-mongodbatlas/README.md

 export TF_PLUGIN_CACHE_DIR=/mnt/c/Users/ZuhairAhmed/Desktop/Tenant_Upgrade/tf_cache
 export TF_CLI_CONFIG_FILE=/mnt/c/Users/ZuhairAhmed/Desktop/Tenant_Upgrade/tf_cache/terraform.rc
 ```
 7. Delete the .terraform and .terraform.lock.hcl directories altogether.
-At this point you should only have the “tf_cache” directory and the “versions.tf” file remaining.
+At this point you should only have the “tf_cache” directory and the “versions.tf” config file remaining.

-9. Next in the “tf_cache” directory replace existing terraform provider core files (Terraform Atlas Provider version binary, CHANGELOG.md, LICENSE, and README.md) with version you seek to test locally.
+9. Next in the “tf_cache” directory replace existing terraform provider core files (Terraform Atlas Provider version binary, CHANGELOG.md, LICENSE, and README.md) with the version you seek to test locally.
 Make sure to keep folder structure the same.

-8. Lastly, run `terraform init` again and this time terraform will pull provider version from tf_cache network mirror.
-You can confirm by seeing above the “Terraform has been successfully initialized!” message a “Using mongodb/mongodbatlas Vx.x.x from the shared cache directory”
+8. Lastly, in the terminal run `terraform init` again and this time terraform will pull provider version from tf_cache network mirror.
+You can confirm this by noting the “Terraform has been successfully initialized!
+Using mongodb/mongodbatlas Vx.x.x from the shared cache directory” message.

 #### Logs
 To help with dubbing issues, you can turn on Logs with `export TF_LOG=TRACE`.
 Note: this is very noisy.